askap-vast/vast-tools/FINDSOURCES.md

 Can be run in either Stokes I or Stokes V, not both at once.
 ```
-usage: find_sources.py [-h] [--vast-pilot VAST_PILOT] [--imsize IMSIZE]
+usage: find_sources.py [-h] [--vast-pilot VAST_PILOT] [--imsize IMSIZE] [--maxsep MAXSEP]
-                       [--maxsep MAXSEP] [--out-folder OUT_FOLDER]
-                       [--source-names SOURCE_NAMES]
+                       [--out-folder OUT_FOLDER] [--source-names SOURCE_NAMES]
-                       [--crossmatch-radius CROSSMATCH_RADIUS] [--use-tiles]
+                       [--crossmatch-radius CROSSMATCH_RADIUS] [--crossmatch-radius-overlay]
-                       [--img-folder IMG_FOLDER] [--rms-folder RMS_FOLDER]
+                       [--use-tiles] [--img-folder IMG_FOLDER] [--rms-folder RMS_FOLDER]
-                       [--cat-folder CAT_FOLDER] [--create-png]
+                       [--cat-folder CAT_FOLDER] [--create-png] [--png-selavy-overlay]
-                       [--png-selavy-overlay]
-                       [--png-linear-percentile PNG_LINEAR_PERCENTILE]
+                       [--png-linear-percentile PNG_LINEAR_PERCENTILE] [--png-use-zscale]
-                       [--png-use-zscale]
-                       [--png-zscale-contrast PNG_ZSCALE_CONTRAST]
+                       [--png-zscale-contrast PNG_ZSCALE_CONTRAST] [--png-no-island-labels]
-                       [--png-no-island-labels]
-                       [--png-ellipse-pa-corr PNG_ELLIPSE_PA_CORR]
+                       [--png-ellipse-pa-corr PNG_ELLIPSE_PA_CORR] [--png-no-colorbar] [--ann]
-                       [--png-no-colorbar] [--ann] [--reg] [--stokesv] [--quiet]
+                       [--reg] [--stokesv] [--quiet] [--crossmatch-only] [--selavy-simple]
-                       [--crossmatch-only] [--selavy-simple] [--process-matches]
-                       [--debug] [--no-background-rms] [--find-fields] [--clobber]
+                       [--process-matches] [--debug] [--no-background-rms] [--find-fields]
+                       [--clobber]
                        "HH:MM:SS [+/-]DD:MM:SS" OR input.csv

 positional arguments:
   "HH:MM:SS [+/-]DD:MM:SS" OR input.csv
-                        Right Ascension and Declination in format "HH:MM:SS
+                        Right Ascension and Declination in format "HH:MM:SS [+/-]DD:MM:SS", in
-                        [+/-]DD:MM:SS", in quotes.
+                        quotes.
 E.g. "12:00:00 -20:00:00".
-                        Degrees is also acceptable, e.g. "12.123 -20.123".
-Multiple
+Degrees is also acceptable, e.g. "12.123
-                        coordinates are supported by separating with a comma (no
+                        -20.123".
+Multiple coordinates are supported by separating with a comma (no
                         space) e.g. "12.231 -56.56,123.4 +21.3".
-Finally you can
+Finally you can also enter
-                        also enter coordinates using a .csv file.
-See example file
+                        coordinates using a .csv file.
+See example file for format.
-                        for format.

 optional arguments:
   -h, --help            show this help message and exit
   --vast-pilot VAST_PILOT
                         Select the VAST Pilot Epoch to query.
-Epoch 0 is RACS.
+Epoch 0 is RACS. (default: 1)
-                        (default: 1)
   --imsize IMSIZE       Edge size of the postagestamp in arcmin (default: 30.0)
-  --maxsep MAXSEP       Maximum separation of source from beam centre in degrees.
+  --maxsep MAXSEP       Maximum separation of source from beam centre in degrees. (default: 1.0)
-                        (default: 1.0)
   --out-folder OUT_FOLDER
-                        Name of the output directory to place all results in.
+                        Name of the output directory to place all results in. (default:
-                        (default: find_sources_output_20200118_02:10:56)
+                        find_sources_output_20200124_17:31:15)
   --source-names SOURCE_NAMES
                         Only for use when entering coordaintes via the command line.
-                        State the name of the source being searched.
-Use quote marks
-                        for names that contain a space.
-For multiple sources
+State the name
+                        of the source being searched.
+Use quote marks for names that contain a
-                        separate with a comma with no space, e.g. "SN 1994N,SN
+                        space.
+For multiple sources separate with a comma with no space, e.g. "SN
-                        2003D,SN 2019A". (default: )
+                        1994N,SN 2003D,SN 2019A". (default: )
   --crossmatch-radius CROSSMATCH_RADIUS
                         Crossmatch radius in arcseconds (default: 15.0)
+  --crossmatch-radius-overlay
+                        A circle is placed on all PNG and region/annotation files to represent the
+                        crossmatch radius. (default: False)
-  --use-tiles           Use the individual tiles instead of combined mosaics.
+  --use-tiles           Use the individual tiles instead of combined mosaics. (default: False)
-                        (default: False)
   --img-folder IMG_FOLDER
                         Path to folder where images are stored (default: None)
   --rms-folder RMS_FOLDER
-                        Path to folder where image RMS estimates are stored
+                        Path to folder where image RMS estimates are stored (default: None)
-                        (default: None)
   --cat-folder CAT_FOLDER
-                        Path to folder where selavy catalogues are stored (default:
+                        Path to folder where selavy catalogues are stored (default: None)
-                        None)
   --create-png          Create a png of the fits cutout. (default: False)
-  --png-selavy-overlay  Overlay selavy components onto the png image. (default:
+  --png-selavy-overlay  Overlay selavy components onto the png image. (default: False)
-                        False)
   --png-linear-percentile PNG_LINEAR_PERCENTILE
-                        Choose the percentile level for the png normalisation.
+                        Choose the percentile level for the png normalisation. (default: 99.9)
-                        (default: 99.9)
-  --png-use-zscale      Select ZScale normalisation (default is 'linear'). (default:
+  --png-use-zscale      Select ZScale normalisation (default is 'linear'). (default: False)
-                        False)
   --png-zscale-contrast PNG_ZSCALE_CONTRAST
                         Select contrast to use for zscale. (default: 0.1)
   --png-no-island-labels
                         Disable island lables on the png. (default: False)
   --png-ellipse-pa-corr PNG_ELLIPSE_PA_CORR
-                        Correction to apply to ellipse position angle if needed (in
+                        Correction to apply to ellipse position angle if needed (in deg).
+Angle is
-                        deg).
-Angle is from x-axis from left to right. (default:
+                        from x-axis from left to right. (default: 0.0)
-                        0.0)
   --png-no-colorbar     Do not show the colorbar on the png. (default: False)
-  --ann                 Create a kvis annotation file of the components. (default:
+  --ann                 Create a kvis annotation file of the components. (default: False)
-                        False)
   --reg                 Create a DS9 region file of the components. (default: False)
-  --stokesv             Use Stokes V images and catalogues if available. (default:
+  --stokesv             Use Stokes V images and catalogues if available. (default: False)
+  --quiet               Turn off non-essential terminal output. (default: False)
+  --crossmatch-only     Only run crossmatch, do not generate any fits or png files. (default: False)
+  --selavy-simple       Only include flux density and uncertainty in returned table. (default:
                         False)
-  --quiet               Turn off non-essential terminal output. (default: False)
-  --crossmatch-only     Only run crossmatch, do not generate any fits or png files.
-                        (default: False)
-  --selavy-simple       Only include flux density and uncertainty in returned table.
-                        (default: False)
-  --process-matches     Only produce data products for sources that have a selavy
+  --process-matches     Only produce data products for sources that have a selavy match. (default:
-                        match. (default: False)
+                        False)
   --debug               Turn on debug output. (default: False)
-  --no-background-rms   Do not estimate the background RMS around each source.
+  --no-background-rms   Do not estimate the background RMS around each source. (default: False)
-                        (default: False)
-  --find-fields         Only return the associated field for each source. (default:
+  --find-fields         Only return the associated field for each source. (default: False)
-                        False)
-  --clobber             Overwrite the output directory if it already exists.
+  --clobber             Overwrite the output directory if it already exists. (default: False)
-                        (default: False)
 ```

 ## Inputs